tcontrer/DUNE-RTS-SCADA/README.md

 - **Log-Driven State Transitions:** Add support for monitoring a log file and triggering state transitions automatically when a log line matches a state name, enabling seamless integration with external robot software.

 ## Recent Changes
+- **Chip Position Population:** Added interactive user input for populating chip positions.
+Users can choose between manual entry (one chip at a time) or automatic full tray population.
+Manual mode includes input validation for all fields (tray: 1-2, column: 1-10, row: 1-4, DAT: 1-2, DAT socket: 21-22, label: CD0/CD1).
+- **MoveChipsToTray Implementation:** Added `MoveChipsToTray()` function integration in the "Moving Chip to Tray" state, matching the pattern used for `MoveChipsToSockets()`.
+Both functions now receive individual chip data rather than the entire chip_positions dictionary.
+- **Consistent Chip Advancement:** Chip position advancement now occurs only in `run_full_cycle()`, ensuring each chip completes a full testing cycle before moving to the next position.
 - **Session Folder Creation:** Each time the system enters the ground state, a new folder is created in the 'images/' directory, named with the current date and time, to store session-specific data (e.g., OCR images).
 - **Chip Position Tracking:** Now uses a dictionary (`chip_positions`) to manage all chip-related data for 40 positions (10 columns × 4 rows).
 - **State Machine Refactor:** States and transitions are more clearly defined and grouped (normal, pause, error, reset).